Muir-Fionn/301-Days-of-Code/README.md

 We spend 301 days learning to code.
 The remaining 64 days of the year are focused on landing a front-end developer job.

 Cheers if you got the 301 redirect reference. 😉

-### I think I should join #301DaysOfCode.
-But it seems I'm behind, can I still join?

-Totally, amigo!
-Join any time of the year.
-The vision of **#301DaysOfCode** is to get you coding consistently and land you a developer job – if you want one.
-Everyone is starting at different times and may be working on their own projects.
-Join us in the consistent code movement. 🙂

-### I'm doing #100DaysOfCode.
-Can I do #301DaysOfCode too?

-Of course my friend!
-Most people doing **#100DaysOfCode** are also doing **#301DaysOfCode**.

-**#100DaysOfCode** is focused on getting you to form a coding habit, which is awesome, but requires you to know Git right from the start.

-**#301DaysOfCode** is focused on taking you from knowing nothing to landing a developer job within a year.

-### Is #301DaysOfCode aimed at learning any particular technology/stack?

-**#301DaysOfCode** is not aimed at any particular technology.
-Most people taking the challenge are aiming at learning Web Development, but you can choose any field in programming.
-The main motive is to become a developer and get hired at the end of the Year.